 What are DNS records?

 Before you manage the DNS zone of your domain, it’s good to know what are some of the basic DNS records.
 This will make it easier for you to work with domains and subdomains.

 DNS stands for Domain Name System.
 You use DNS records to modify information about the domain and redirect individual subdomains to external web servers.
-You’ll find the DNS zone in the management panel of your domain provider’s account.

 To redirect domains, you need to add/edit CNAME and A records.

 The CNAME stands for Canonical Name and you will need this to add and then redirect a subdomain, such as voucher.domain.com or info.name.org. to Landingi.

 The A record is simply an address and indicates the IP address (IPv4 ) of your domain.
 That’s why the A record is always a string of digits, such as 220.127.116.11.
 The only time you will need to change the A record, is when you want to redirect a www subdomain.